-Our Special Workshop Guest for 2017 is Cat Rambo.
+Our Special Workshop Guest for 2018 will be announced shortly.

 There are no more slots available for this year!
 Please check back after our convention for 2018 registration!

 The 2017 Writers Workshop will cover topics including:

 - How to research markets, submit manuscripts, and interpret rejections

 - How to make the most of a convention as a writer

 Like our previous workshops, attendees will submit a work of fiction to be critiqued by Cat as well as fellow participants.
 As a bonus, Cat is offering us her First Pages Workshop.
 Participants can bring to the session the first 500 words of their second work of original fiction.
 Cat will "sight-read" the piece for the first time out loud and provide on-the- spot feedback on needed improvements.
 You'll come away from this year's FenCon Writers Workshop with TWO submissions critiqued by Cat!
 This is one of her most popular and useful offerings, plus those in the audience learn a lot as well.

 Participants must electronically submit their own original, unpublished works of fiction (science fiction, fantasy, or horror) for critique.
 No erotica, please.
 Students will be required to participate in peer critiques of other participants' submissions.

 The Writers Workshop registration period will end on July 8, 2017, or when all participant slots have been filled, whichever comes first.

 This year the workshop is limited to 15 participants.